hun elsker 2 ting i livet - god mat og Tsjernobyls ekskluderingssone

 This is about local inhabitants, new settlers, Chernobyl elderly people, or just those people who returned to the Zone after the 1986 evacuation.
 About 150 people live in Chernobyl, run the households, grow vegetables, and go fishing in Pripyat.
 They ignored the warnings about radiation and returned to their old houses.
-The reasons are very common: a longing for home, the stress of a move, and the impossibility to settle down in a new place.
+The reasons are very common: longing for home, stress of move, and impossibility to settle down in a new place.
 Moreover, the evacuated persons were placed at other villages, where local people often kept away from them, being afraid of taking radiation.

 A part of settlers returned there a few months later after the evacuation, another – immediately after the construction of new confinement.
 They repaired and occupied the houses forsaken.
 Those people living in the center of Chernobyl receive subsidies and humanitarian aid from the state.